-Launched in June 2021, the provides a framework for using and sharing data more effectively to create better outcomes for citizens.
+Launched in June 2021, the NSW Government Data provides a framework for using and sharing data more effectively to create better outcomes for citizens.
 The strategy is part of a significant data reform the NSW government embarked on several years ago.
 The reform consists of three phases:

 - Phase 1: embed data practices to deliver data-driven insights during COVID-19 pandemic